folio-org/cql2pgjson-java/README.md

 * = (substring match)
 * == (exact match)

-Search is case insensitive, but only for ASCII characters, not for other Unicode characters.
+Functional modifiers: Only the default `ignoreCase` and `ignoreAccents` is implemented ignoring both case and diacritics/accents for all characters (ASCII and Unicode).

+Matching modifiers: Only `masked` is implemented, not `unmasked`, `regexp`, `honorWhitespace`, `substring`.

 Word begin and word end in JSON is only detected at whitespace and punctuation characters from the ASCII charset, not from other Unicode charsets.